AgentCosmic/xnotify/README.md

 ## Installation

-Download the precompiled binaries at the [release page](https://github.com/AgentCosmic/xnotify/releases).
+Download the pre-compiled binaries at the [release page](https://github.com/AgentCosmic/xnotify/releases).

 Or if you have Go installed you can run:
 ```go get github.com/AgentCosmic/xnotify```